How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 If you're referencing a well-known brand or character, a thoughtfully written prompt is often enough to generate a strong result.
 But when working with smaller brands or more specific visual details, it helps to upload a reference image.

-You can do this by clicking the + icon in the prompt bar to attach a file, then referencing the image directly in your prompt.
+You can do this by clicking the Attach Media button in the Kai prompt bar to attach a file, then referencing the image directly in your prompt.

-Once uploaded, ChatGPT will incorporate the reference image into your final design.
+Once uploaded, Kai will incorporate the reference image into your final design.

 Generating an image this way functions much like starting from scratch.
 The key difference is that you’re providing a visual anchor for the model to work from.